agoryuno/gpt_monkey/README.md

 ## Installing the userscript

-The userscript `gptmonkey.user.js`, that was created for you during the installation, is located in the project's root directory.
+The userscript `gptmonkey.user.js` that was created for you during the installation is located in the project's root directory.
 You need to install it in your browser.

 To do this you need to install a userscript manager.
 There are several options, but this